-A student may be awarded a Master of Business Administration degree after completing the requirements for the degree in effect when the student was fully- or provisionally-admitted to the MBA program.
+A student may be awarded a Master of Business Administration degree after completing the requirements for the degree in effect when the student was fully admitted to the MBA program.
 The student may choose any subsequent catalog in effect within six years of the date of graduation.
-All course work must be completed within six (6) calendar years from the date of MBA program admission, full or provisional.
-Completion of the MBA program is not required to coincide with completion of JD requirements.
+All coursework must be completed within six (6) calendar years from the date of program admission.
+The Bachelor of Business Administration degree and the Master of Business Administration degree will be granted upon completion of each program's respective requirements.
+Completion and graduation from the BBA program will be prioritized before any graduate MBA requirements.
+However, simultaneous attainment of both degrees in the same semester is also possible.